TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/appinsights-appmap-doesnt-show-data-from-related-resources.md

     * Upgrade all components to the latest SDK version
     * If you're using Azure Functions with C#, upgrade to [Functions V2](https://docs.microsoft.com/azure/azure-functions/functions-versions)
 * If you don’t see Y (async across a queue):
-    * Click on “Try” button on the purple banner on the top to try preview of App Map that provides this cross-component tracing across supported queues only.
+    * Click on *Try* button on the purple banner on the top to try preview of App Map that provides this cross-component tracing across supported queues only.
 Note: This is a preview version only.

 ## **Recommended Documents**